Title IX Policy and Procedures

 Range of possible disciplinary sanctions for students

-2. College Suspension – separation of the student from the College for a definite period of time, after which the student is eligible to return.
+2. College Suspension: Separation of the student from the College for a definite period of time, after which the student is eligible to return.
 Conditions for readmission may be specified.
-Students who are suspended forfeit all fees that have been paid to the College; and are ineligible to visit the campus (including fraternity chapter houses) unless permission is granted by the Director of Student Rights and Responsibilities.
+Students who are suspended forfeit all fees that have been paid to the College; and are ineligible to visit the campus (including fraternity chapter houses) unless permission is granted by the Dean of Students or their designee.
 In addition, a “suspension” notation is placed on their College transcript until the term of suspension has expired (notation changed to “withdrew” after suspension ends).
-Students must seek readmission as outlined in the Academic Procedures section of the Handbook.
+Students must seek readmission as outlined in the Academic Policies section of the Handbook.

-3. Revocation of Admission – Applicants and admitted students are expected to abide by the same code of conduct as Gettysburg College students and are covered by the same Code of Conduct.
+3. Revocation of Admission: Applicants and admitted students are expected to abide by the same code of conduct as Gettysburg College students and are responsible for adhering to the same Code of Conduct.
 Gettysburg College reserves the right to revoke admission to admitted or deposited students for fraud, misrepresentation, violation of College standards, or for other serious violations committed by a student prior to enrolling at Gettysburg.

-4. Withholding and/or Revocation of Degree – Gettysburg College reserves the right to withhold or revoke a degree awarded from the College for sexual assault and other violations of sexual misconduct or harassment.
+4. Withholding and/or Revocation of Degree: Gettysburg College reserves the right to withhold or revoke a degree awarded from the College.

-1. Conduct Probation – a written reprimand for violation of specified regulations.
+1. Conduct Probation: A written reprimand for violation of specified regulations.
 Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions, such as suspension or expulsion, if the student is found to violate any institutional regulation(s) during the probationary period.
-Students on probation are normally not permitted to live off-campus, join a Greek letter social organization, or study off-campus.
+Students on probation are normally not permitted to live off-campus, join a fraternity or sorority study off campus, or represent the college in any way.

-3. Loss of Privileges – denial of specified privileges for a designated period of time.
-This includes, but is not limited to, loss of position in club or organization, suspension from athletic team or performing group, loss of privileges to use specified facilities, prohibition from participation in co-curricular activities, loss of privilege to have car on campus, loss of privilege to live in residence hall or lottery system, loss of privilege to join a fraternity or sorority, restricted access to a fraternity chapter house.
+3. Loss of Privileges: Denial of specified privileges for a designated period of time.
+This includes, but is not limited to, loss of position in club or organization, suspension from athletic team or performing group, loss of privileges to use specified facilities, prohibition from participation in co-curricular activities, loss of privilege to live in campus housing, loss of privilege to join a fraternity or sorority, or restricted access to a fraternity chapter house.

 Range of potential sanctions for Employees:

-1. Training – the employee will be required to complete training through Safe Colleges to help the employee understand why their behavior was inappropriate.
+1. Training: The employee will be required to complete training to help the employee understand why their behavior was inappropriate.
 The training is designed to correspond to the severity and nature of the violation and to clarify the impact of that behavior on members of the College community.

 Section VII.
 Resources for Sexual Harassment, Domestic Violence, Dating Violence, Sexual Assault & Stalking